Propagation of smallness and control for heat equations

 \section{The double manifold}

 In this section we give the proof of Theorem~\ref{spectral} for a manifold with boundary $M$ and Dirichlet or Neumann boundary conditions on $\partial M$.
 The classical idea is to reduce this question to the case of a manifold without boundary by gluying two copies of $M$ along the boundary in such a way the new double manifold $\widetilde{M}$ inherits a Lipschitz metric, which allows to apply the previous results (without boundary) to this double manifold.
-However, this procedure of gluying has to be done properly, as otherwise the resulting metric might not even be continuous.
+However, this procedure of gluying has to be done properly, as otherwise the resulting {{glued}} metric might not even be continuous.
 The main difficulty in our context comes from the fact that the usual method for this {\em doubling} procedure relies on the use of a reflexion principle in geodesic coordinate systems.
-However, the existence of such coordinate systems requires a metric of class at least $C^2$ (and $C^3$ for the domain) to get a $C^1$ (hence integrable) geodesic flow.
+However, the existence of such coordinate systems requires at least $C^2$ (resp. $C^3$) regularity for the metric (resp. the domain), to be compared with our $W^{1,\infty}$ and $W^{2, \infty}$ assumptions, to get a $C^1$ (hence integrable) geodesic flow.
 To circumvent this technical difficulty, we shall define a \textit{pseudo-geodesic system} relying on a regularisation of the normal direction to the boundary, which will be $W^{2, \infty}$ and tangent at the boundary to the ``geodesic coordinate system" (which actually does not exist at this low regularity level).